 Vintage Stencil Fonts - Guide

-astype font library of historic stencil type designs and overview of major stencil manufacturers, brands, organized by country
+astype font library of historic and vintage stencil typefaces, overview of major stencil manufacturers, brands, organized by country

-Today you can order almost any stencil design in China in various materials.
-In DIY stores or in the Internet trade such products are offered on which then any brand can be seen, but this is not really the manufacturer.
-This practice has also led to the fact that the originally bound to a certain country stencil designs are now distributed globally.
+Today, you can order almost any stencil design in China in a variety of materials.
+In DIY stores or in the Internet, you can find products that have any brand on them, but it is not really the manufacturer.
+This practice has also led to the global distribution of stencil designs that were originally limited to one country or region.

 United States of America, USA